Bariatric Surgery Frequently Asked Questions (FAQs)

 What if my insurance does not cover surgery?
 Are self-pay packages offered?

-The UW Health Medical and Surgical Weight Management Program offers self-pay packages for gastric bypass (Roux-en-Y), sleeve gastrectomy and adjustable gastric band procedures.
+The UW Health Medical and Surgical Weight Management Program offers self-pay packages for gastric bypass (Roux-en-Y) and sleeve gastrectomy procedures.
 Please contact our program to discuss whether this may be an option for you and for pricing information.

 What coverage and requirements are specified by Medicaid/BadgerCare?

-Medicaid/Badgercare offers the gastric bypass, sleeve gastrectomy and adjustable gastric band procedures to beneficiaries with a BMI greater than 40 with at least one severe medical condition (such as uncontrolled diabetes, hypertension, heart disease or obstructive sleep apnea).
+Medicaid/Badgercare offers the gastric bypass and sleeve gastrectomy procedures to beneficiaries with a BMI greater than 40 with at least one severe medical condition (such as uncontrolled diabetes, hypertension, heart disease or obstructive sleep apnea).
 Medicaid/Badgercare requires documentation of participation in a six-consecutive month, physician-supervised diet within the last 12 months.
 There must be documentation of at least one high-risk, lifelimiting co-morbid medical condition capable of producing a significant decrease in health status that is demonstrated to be unresponsive to appropriate treatment.
 Please refer to the benefits plan for more details.

 What coverage and requirements are specified by Medicare?